drj11/refinery-platform/deployment/AWS.md

 ```

 This creates a stack with a new name every time, you might
-prefer to re-user the stack name and delete it when you want to
+prefer to re-use the stack name and delete it when you want to
 create a new stack.